ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 curl localhost
 ```

-Also, let's use `kubectl port-forward` to access the application locally.
+Also, let's use `kubectl port-forward` to access the application locally:

 ```
 kubectl port-forward my-pod 5000:80